Kit ideas for PNW tri geeks

 Two-piece wetsuits + two-piece tri kits

-If one-piece never quite fits, De Soto is the "make it fit" answer — functional and genuinely comfortable.
+If one-piece never quite fits, De Soto is the "make it fit" answer: functional and genuinely comfortable.
+A two-piece setup lets you mix wetsuit top with tri shorts for awkward proportions, or just for athletes who hate the pre-race origami of squeezing into a full-length suit.

 ROKA